 - High-conviction: The core is active ETFs, combined with strategies and asset classes that tend to work well at different times.

 The Core-Satellite approach is fairly simple — for the “core” of the portfolio (let’s say 80%), invest in passive index funds.
-For the “satellite” of the portfolio (the other 20%), invest in highly active ETFs.
-Additional information can be found from the CFA institute and Vanguard.
+For the “satellite” of the portfolio (the other 20%), invest in highly active factor ETFs.
+Additional information can be found from the CFA Institute and Vanguard.

 Why would this be good for an advisor or a DIY investor?

 One issue with going “all-in” on actively managed factor funds is that they tend to have a large deviations around an index (i.e., tracking error).
 For advisors who have to answer to short-horizon clients that review their accounts daily (or DIY investors who always compare themselves to an index), tracking error can create angry clients very quickly.